godotengine/godot-docs/tutorials/xr/xr_terminology.rst

 across different devices with minimal changes.
 Passthrough on VR headsets is one example of this, and is simply a technical method used to enable AR capabilities on such devices.

-Outside of Godot, this type of experience is often referred to as "Mixed Reality (MR)".
+Outside of Godot, this type of experience is sometimes referred to as "Mixed Reality (MR)".
 In Godot documentation, this is treated as Augmented Reality to avoid ambiguity.
 Passthrough is considered an implementation detail, not a separate category.